 Check PSU Email

-While you may have other email accounts, your Penn State professors and advisors will contact you through your PSU email account.
+While you may have other email accounts, your Penn State professors and advisors will contact you through the PSU webmail.
 Penn State email can be checked at https://webmail.psu.edu/ and it requires the use of the Access Account.

 Penn State Anti-virus and other resources